burlachenkok/exploring-python3/python_details.md

 # Walrus

 In Python, unlike C and C++, assignment inside expressions which is used in the conditional statement must be done explicitly with the walrus operator `:=`.
+It's the same as the operator `=` in C++ applied in the context of expression inside the `if` statement.

-The operator `:=` in Python can be used in the context when you want to perform an assignment inside an expression that is used for a condition.
+So the operator `:=` in Python can be used only in the context when you want to perform an assignment inside an expression that is used for conditions in the `if` statement.

-It's the same as the operator `=` in C++ but with restricted context.

 ```python
 a=2